 A carpenter can drywall and install moisture-resistant boards around the bath and surrounding areas and a plasterer for finishing ceilings and walls.

 Once dry, a tiler will be required to tile, grout and seal walls and floors.
-Once the tiles are down, you can organise the installation of the second electrical and plumbing fixes and vanity, basins, lighting and finish priming and painting walls and doors.
+When the tiles are down, you can organise the installation of the second electrical and plumbing fixes and vanity, basins, lighting and finish priming and painting walls and doors.

-When managing your project, be sure to keep in close communication with each trade and order your materials, sanitaryware, basins, shower units fitting and fixtures in advance.
+During your project, be sure to keep in close communication with each trade and order your materials, sanitaryware, basins, shower units fitting and fixtures in advance.
 Pay close attention to waterproofing and ventilation.
 These are the two areas where a bathroom will quickly lose its value due to leaks and mildew.